daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/book-shelf-backend/README.md

 - /books : to get all books in the API
 - - HEADER: needs an auth token (jwt token)
 - - GET
+- - Query params needed: startIndex since the API returns sets of 1 books (will be optional next week)
+- - Optional query params:
+- - - city (the name of the city to look for)
+- - - type (the type of the book that is required for the search)
+- - - words (words to look for in the tittle of the book, may be expanded to look in description too)
 - /books/city/:cityName : to get all books that are in a city, where cityName is the name of the city to look in
 - - HEADER: needs an auth token (jwt token)
 - - GET